Designing and Researching For Hardware

 - net promoter score (NPS)

 - analytics (Google Analytics, AppSee)

 Data Analysis & Presentation

-To help communicate rich data analysis to stakeholders, I explored using visual analytics tools such as Power Bi to create interactive dashboards in addition to traditional test reports and presentations.
+To help communicate rich data analysis to stakeholders, I explored using visual analytics tools such as Power Bi and Tableau to create interactive dashboards in addition to traditional test reports and presentations.